convenia/checklistable/README.md

 ## Basic Overview

-Add checklist in your project associated a any model in yout project
+Add checklist in your project associated any model in your project

 ## Install
 ```bash